Skip to Content

 Unfortunately, the claims process can be rather complicated.
 If you have suffered an injury that will result in either work absence or a permanent impairment, it is important to get an attorney’s advice.
 The workers’ compensation insurance carrier has a financial incentive to deny your claim or send you back to work before you are ready.
 Without skilled legal representation on your side, you put yourself at a disadvantage and you may be unable to collect the valuable benefits you need and deserve.*

-Your Questions Answered by Workers’ Compensation Lawyers in Charlotte
+Commonly Asked Questions Answered by Our Workers’ Compensation Lawyers in Charlotte

 The following workers’ compensation FAQ is designed to provide you with some general information regarding the system.
 Of course, each client’s case is different and the following should not take the place of qualified legal advice.